rexcfnghk/sample-ecommerce/README.md

 1. The secret store used is only for development purpose.
 A more robust key vault should be used in production scenarios.
 2. The LocalDB used is only for development purpose.
 A proper version of Microsoft SQL Server should be used in production scenarios.
+3. The signing key used to sign the JWTs could be rotated by using a JSON Web Key Set (JWKS) to mitigate exposed keys being abused to sign new tokens.
+4. The JWT generated is currently only signed but not encrypted.
+Depending on the security requirements this might have to be changed to a JWE.
+5. The JWT authentication is currently configured to not validate the `issuer` nor the `audience`.
+This might be vulnerable to a [forwarding attack](https://learn.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.tokenvalidationparameters.validateissuer?view=msal-web-dotnet-latest).